yathit/suitecrm-mobile-app-doc/_posts/2000-02-03-license-management.md

 ## Purchase from Mobile Store

-To purchase from iOS/Android Store, from the drawer side menu, {{ "menu" | svg_icon}}, go to Setting > Premium Features.
+To purchase from iOS/Android Store, from the drawer side menu, {{ "menu" | svg_icon}}, go to Settings > Premium Features.

 ## Purchase domain license

 Simply [login to your Sugar, setup] inside Yathit Mobile App.
 If your sugar domain has a subscription, a license will be provision automatically.
-Verify your license on the sugar login panel as shown below.
+Verify your license on the Sugar Settings page (Menu > Settings > Sugar Settings ) as shown below.

-{{ "sm-sugar-setting.gif width466" | screenshot }}
+{{ "sm-sugar-settings.png width466" | screenshot }}

-If you already login, but purchase later,
+If you already login, but purchase later, simply by visiting to the Sugar Settings page will refresh license.